jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/numerals.md

 Zero
 ----

 The number zero is expressed with _koño_.
 It does not negate a sentence, nor a word/phrase.
-It is never used in numbers not 0.
+It is never used in numbers not 0, though it can represent a 0 in a non-zero number: as deka gaŭ koño.

 Larger numbers
 --------------